ecs-hk/ebs-fushu/README.md

 * The seventh oldest (and any older) snapshots will be deleted.
 * A snapshot will be created for each attached volume.

+In the following output, three EC2 instances (with one attached EBS volume each) are processed.
+For each EBS volume, one snapshot is deleted and a new one is created.

 ```bash
 # Use _your_ AWS Owner ID
 node app.js --owner-id=595959xxyybb